-Saint Anne’s Belfield is a private school with grades Preschool through 12th grade in Charlottesville Virginia with a 100-year history of providing quality education for both local and boarding students on two campuses.
-NBW worked with Saint Anne’s Belfield and Bowie Gridley Architects of Washington DC to design and oversee the construction of a new Learning Village (approximately 55,000 SF of new space in conjunction with 44,000 SF of existing space) and campus.
+Saint Anne’s Belfield is a private school with grades preschool through 12th grade in Charlottesville, Virginia with a 100-year history of providing quality education for both local and boarding students on two campuses.
+NBW worked with Saint Anne’s Belfield and Bowie Gridley Architects of Washington, D.C. to design and oversee the construction of a new Learning Village (approximately 55,000 square feet of new space in conjunction with 44,000 square feet of existing space) and campus.

 Collaborators: Bowie Gridley Architects, Siska Aurand Landscape Architects, English Construction Company